 And it was still another two-plus minutes before HFHS finally broke the ice.
 That gave visiting Broomfield, the top-ranked team in Class 4A, a big head start in what turned out to be a 63-25 rout of its rival, the 3A No. 5 Tigers.

-The resounding victory -- after leading 15-0 -- helped the
+The resounding victory -- after leading 15-0 -- helped the Eagles avenge losses to Holy Family each of the last two seasons.

 "It's good for some bragging rights around town," veteran Broomfield coach Mike Croell said.
 "A lot of these girls know each other and they've all played against each other.
 But I'd much rather win a state championship than worry about winning the mythical 'Broomfield' title."